 The First Amendment.
-Perhaps the most important part of the Bill of Rights.
-It protects five of the most basic liberties.
-They are freedom of religion, freedom of speech, freedom of the press, freedom of assembly, and freedom to petition the government to right wrongs.
-These were the guarantees that the Antifederalists missed most in the new Constitution.
+Protects five of the most basic liberties.
+These were the guarantees that the Antifederalists missed most in the new Constitution:

 The Third Amendment: Housing Troops.
-Pledges that in peacetime, citizens will never have to keep soldiers in their homes without consenting.
+Pledges that in peacetime, citizens will not have to keep soldiers in their homes without consent.

 The Fourth Amendment: Searches and Seizure.
-The Fourth through Eighth Amendments concern the rights of people suspected of crime.
 The Fourth Amendment protects citizens from improper searches of their bodies, possessions, or homes.